felixlopz/hubrise-test-task/content/apps/uber-eats/en/user-interface.md

 ## Latest Operations

-This is the default page when you open the bridge.
+This is the default page when you open Uber Eats bridge.
 It displays the latest API operations between HubRise, Uber Eats, and Uber Eats Bridge.

 Operations can either be related to a specific order, or be generic system requests performed by Uber Eats Bridge.